project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/38-dirk-aleven-can-investing-in-soil-less-greenhouses-in-ukraine-be-regenerative.md

 ---
-title: 38 Dirk Aleven, can investing in soil less, greenhouses in Ukraine be regenerative?
+title: 38 Dirk Aleven Can Investing In Soil Less Greenhouses In Ukraine Be Regenerative
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2018-08-05)